Flash (gamer): Career

+In 2026, Lee played in the 21st season of SOOP's ASL tournament series.
+This marked Lee's first professional stage appearance since his return to Brood War, with previous appearances postponed due to repetitive strain injuries.
+Lee managed to advance all the way to the finals, defeating Sn0w in a close 3-2 set in the Round of 8 and Light in a dominant 4-0 set in the Semifinals before eventually falling to Soma in a close 4-3 set.

 Player profile

 When he first emerged as a professional gamer, Lee received criticism for his use of gimmicky "rush" strategies.
 However, he soon developed a versatile and well-rounded play style which revolved around strong mechanics, defensive play, and exemplary late-game army control.
 Choi "iloveoov" Yeon-sung had praised Lee's strategic depth, saying that "there aren't many players who set strategic moves, and in the case of [Lee], I think he's looking about 10 games ahead."
-Lee is famous for coming back in games where he was at seemingly insurmountable disadvantages by playing defensively and exploiting small mistakes in his opponents' play to regain the advantage.
+Lee is known for his well-optimized gameplay, defined by strict resource management and precise timings.